SMenigat/cypress-mailhog/README.md

   .should('be', 'sender@example.com');
 ```
 #### mhGetRecipients()
-Yields the sender of the current mail.
+Yields the recipient of the current mail.
 ```JavaScript
 cy
   .mhGetAllMails()